DigitalMeatbag/earhole/README.md

 - **F** or **F11**: Toggle fullscreen mode
 - **Q** or **Esc**: Quit the application
 - **`** (backtick): Toggle mode menu to switch visualizers
+- **I**: Toggle between temporary (default) and persistent track info display
 - **Window Close Button**: Normal window close

+## Now Playing Integration

+earhole automatically detects and displays track information from media players running on your system:

+- **Supported Players**: Works with Spotify, iTunes, MusicBee, VLC, web browsers, and other media apps using Windows Media Session API
+- **Smart Detection**: Automatically prioritizes music players over video editors and other non-music apps
+- **Spotify Fallback**: If Spotify doesn't expose metadata via the Windows API, earhole automatically reads the window title as a fallback
+- **Display Modes**:
+  - **Temporary (default)**: Track info fades in when a song starts, displays for 3 seconds, then fades out
+  - **Persistent**: Press **I** to toggle; track info remains visible continuously in the top-left corner
+- **Automatic Updates**: Track info updates automatically when songs change

+**Note**: Track detection works best when only one media player is active.
+If multiple apps are playing media (e.g., Spotify and a video editor), close or pause non-music apps for best results.

 ## Visualization Modes